OpenBB-finance/OpenBB/website/content/platform/installation.md

 <HeadTitle title="Installation - Platform | OpenBB Docs" />

+## General System Requirements

+Most systems capable of running Python 3.8-3.11 will be compatible with the OpenBB Platform.
+A modern processor (five years or less), running an up-to-date operating system, with at least 4GB of RAM, is recommended.
+Maintaining the system with current patches ensures maximum compatibility.
+At a minimum, Windows and macOS should be:

+- Windows 10
+- Mac OS Big Sur

+Linux users should run the command line update for the package manager, prior to installation.

-## Supported environments
+## Supported Environments

-### Venv

 The OpenBB Platform is installed within a Python virtual environment.
 It is compatible with versions of Python between 3.8 and 3.11, inclusively.
+The method for creating the environment will be a matter of user preference, from the command line - [Conda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html), [venv](https://docs.python.org/3/library/venv.html),  [Docker](https://hub.docker.com/), etc. - or in a code editor and IDE - [VS Code](https://code.visualstudio.com/docs/languages/python), [PyCharm](https://www.jetbrains.com/pycharm/), [Jupyter](https://jupyter.org/).

+[Docker](/platform/installation#docker) builds the environment during the installation process, skip ahead to the specific section [below](/platform/installation#docker).

+For those new to Python, [this article](https://www.infoworld.com/article/3306656/python-virtualenv-and-venv-dos-and-donts.html) shares some tips on getting started and why environments are important.

+See [this guide](https://code.visualstudio.com/docs/python/environments) for creating a Python environment in VS Code.

+With the container created, and activated, begin the installation process.

+## Installation

 Before installation, update the package manager so that `pip` is current, then create the environment with the desired version of Python and install the following packages:

 :::note
 Installing packages directly to the system Python or `base` environment is not recommended.
 Create a new environment.